 We adopted Maddie when she was 18 days old.
 She has had an open adoption relationship with her birth mother and birth mother’s family, as well as with her birth father’s parents and siblings, for as long as she can remember.

 Open adoption was a fairly new idea at the time, and while we could see the benefits from such a relationship from adoptive parents’ eyes, we wondered how it would impact our daughter.
-She is 16 now, and for anyone wondering how it has worked out, here are her feelings and perspective on having an open adoption.
+She is a 16-year-old now, and for anyone wondering how it has worked out, here are her feelings and perspective on having an open adoption.

 The following questions came from birth and adoptive parents from various adoption-related Facebook groups.